aws-samples/amazon-managed-service-for-apache-flink-examples/java/S3Sink/README.md

 ## Flink compatibility

-**Note:** This project is compatible with Flink 1.15+ and Kinesis Data Analytics for Apache Flink.
+**Note:** This project is compatible with Flink 1.15+ and Amazon Managed Service for Apache Flink.

 ### Flink API compatibility